usegalaxy-eu/infrastructure-playbook/roles/dj-wasabi.telegraf/README.md

 Every telegraf agent has these as a default configuration.

 The 2nd parameter `telegraf_plugins_extra` can be used to add plugins specific to the servers goal.
+It is a hash instead of a list, so that you can merge values from multiple var files together.
 Following is an example for using this parameter for MySQL database servers:

 	cat group_vars/mysql_database
 	telegraf_plugins_extra:
-		- plugin: mysql
+		mysql:
 		  config:
 		  	- servers = ["root:{{ mysql_root_password }}@tcp(localhost:3306)/"]